KejPi/AbracaDABra/README.md

 First, update the DAB transmitter database kindly provided by [FMLIST](https://www.fmlist.org). _Note:_ you might need to configure a network proxy in Others tab.

 Then set your location, 3 options are available:

 * System - the location provided by system.
 The application will ask for location permission on macOS.
 * Manual - manual configuration of the location using the "latitude, longitude" format.
 Using [Google Maps](https://www.google.com/maps/) as suggested by "Tip" is probably the easiest way to get your coordinates in the expected format.
 * NMEA Serial Port - using a serial port GPS receiver compatible with the NMEA standard.
 In this case you need to specify a serial port device. _Note:_ This feature is untested by the developer, but some users have reported that it works.

 _Note:_ The map is centered in Prague when the location provided is invalid.

 Logs are stored under [data storage](#data-storage) folder.
 You can set timestamps to be in UTC instead of local time.
-This settings affects the TII CVS log and the [Scanning tool](#scanning-tool) log.
-Additionally the GPS coordinates of the receiver (RX) and transmitters (TX) can be appended to the TII CSV log file.
+These settings affect the TII CVS log and the [Scanning tool](#scanning-tool) log.
+Additionally, the GPS coordinates of the receiver (RX) and transmitters (TX) can be appended to the TII CSV log file.
 This option is particularly useful during mobile reception.
 Last option related to TII log is called "No TII".
 When this option is enabled, application writes the log even when not TII is decoded.
 This feature can be useful to monitor signal quality in the channel with DAB signal but without TII being decoded.

-The TII detector can run in _Sensitive_ or in _Reliable_ mode. _Sensitive_ mode is the default, as it gives good results but in some edge cases the detected weak codes might be invalid. _Reliable_ option on the other hand uses more conservative criteria to evaluate the TII, thus it generally detects less codes but with a lower probability of incorrect detections.
+The TII detector can run in _Sensitive_ or in _Reliable_ mode. _Sensitive_ mode is the default, as it gives good results but in some edge cases the detected weak codes might be invalid. _Reliable_ option on the other hand uses more conservative criteria to evaluate the TII, thus it generally detects fewer codes but with a lower probability of incorrect detections.

 The TII view user interface can be configured too.
 You can enable the Spectrum plot option.
 This option is mostly for debugging.
 If enabled it displays a spectrum-like plot in the TII Decoder view that shows the sum of carrier pairs calculated from the NULL symbol of the DAB signal.

 _Note:_ It is not a real spectrum of the NULL symbol but rather preprocessed TII information extracted from it.

 Next option is to keep no longer detected transmitters on the map.
 When this option is enabled, all transmitters that were detected for the current ensemble since the view was opened are shown on the map.
 Transmitters that were detected in the last NULL symbol are shown with a marker whose color depends on relative signal level of that transmitter.
-Transmitters that could not be detected in the last NULL symbol have a grey marker.
+Transmitters that could not be detected in the last NULL symbol have a gray marker.
 If the option is enabled you can also configure a timeout to remove undetectable transmitters from the map.
 For example, when the timeout is set to 1 minute, transmitters that were not detected in the NULL symbol during the last minute will be removed from the map.
 The minimum timeout is 1 minute, the maximum is 600 minutes, i.e. 10 hours.

 There is also a possibility to configure TII table columns displayed on the map.
-Columns can can enabled or disabled and columns order is configurable too.
+Columns can be enabled or disabled and columns order is configurable too.

 The plot can be zoomed in both axes by mouse wheel or in one axis by clicking on the axis and zooming with the mouse wheel.